Miriam Dawn Media Home

 Can't Be Denied.

-The official record label of Miriam Dawn Skye — where spirit meets sound, and purpose meets power.
+The official record label of Miriam Justice Creature — where spirit meets sound, and purpose meets power.
 New music coming soon.

-This was never just a “career choice.”
-Even before graduating high school, Miriam (aka Mary) knew music wasn’t simply something she loved — it was her God-given lane.
-She began writing poetry at a young age, and by 16, she was composing her first songs and playing acoustic guitar.
-Around the same time, she formed a small punk band called Waste Island Mutants in the west island of Montreal with a few friends who lived nearby.
-While the band mostly only practiced- and just over a pretty brief period of time, it was just one more area she invested in that planted the seeds of her future in music, for sure!
+This was never just a career choice.
+Even before graduating high school, Miriam (aka Mary) knew music was her God-given lane.
+She began with poetry, then by 16 was writing songs and playing acoustic guitar.
+Around that time, she also formed a small punk band, Waste Island Mutants, in Montreal—an early step that helped plant the seeds of her future in music.

 Standing With Dignity, Building Together